cskylab/cskylab/update-guides/README.md

 git pull upstream master
 ```

-A new service called `k8s-iot-studio` has been added to `tpl-cskylab` template library to support an IOT backend environment in Kubernetes with the following applications:
+New services added to `tpl-cskylab` template library:

+- `k8s-iot-studio` supports an IOT backend environment in Kubernetes with the following applications:
   - Mosquitto MQTT broker
   - Node-Red
   - InfluxDB
   - Grafana
+- `k8s-keycloakx` This service deploys the new default Keycloak distribution based on Quarkus.
+Note that this chart is the logical successor of the Wildfly based codecentric/keycloak chart.

 This release also includes updates for 8 applications and kubernetes version update to v1.24.3-00.